 PERIODICALS mostly or entirely devoted to Greek love

-Contact, at least one issue, London, 1981.
+Contact, at least one issue, London: P.I.E., 1981.

-International Journal of Greek Love, 2 issues, Oliver Layton Press, New York, 1965-6.
+International Journal of Greek Love, 2 issues, New York: Oliver Layton Press, 1965-6.
 Edited by J. Z. Eglinton and devoted mostly to the history of Greek love, no publication has ever been closer to the spirit of this website.
 Scholarly and well-written.

-Magpie, at least 15 issues, London, 1977-81+.
+Magpie, at least 17 issues, London: P.I.E., 1977-82+.

-Nambla Journal, at least 7 issues, New York, 1980-86+.
+Nambla Journal, at least 7 issues, New York: NAMBLA, 1980-86+.

-Paidika: The Journal of Paedophilia, 12 issues, Stichting Paidika Foundation, Amsterdam, 1987-95.
+Paidika: The Journal of Paedophilia, 12 issues, Amsterdam: Stichting Paidika Foundation, 1987-95.
 A scholarly, literary and activist journal with an impressive editorial board of quite distinguished academics.
 Despite the secondary title, the subject matter was much closer to the primary one (the Greek for a loved, typically adolescent, boy), there being relatively little material on either true paedophilia or "girl-love".
 Many articles are of great historical interest, whilst others suffer from modern academic jargon.